 SonarQube is a top-tier source code quality management application that provides comprehensive code analysis and support for 17 programming languages.
-It is the preferred solution for static code analysis and code coverage, and it is extensively used by both developers and organizations.
-This article will provide you with a step-by-step guide to establishing SonarQube using Docker Compose, which is integrated with a PostgreSQL database and a Nginx proxy to redirect traffic to port 80 on your domain.
-Finally, we will configure SonarQube authentication and authorization to an LDAP server by configuring the appropriate values in
+It is the preferred solution for static code analysis and code coverage, and is widely used by developers and organizations.

 Prerequisites